Comparing Bluegreen Vacations (BVH) and Its Peers

 Bluegreen Vacations’ rivals have higher revenue and earnings than Bluegreen Vacations.
 Bluegreen Vacations is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 47.8% of shares of all “Real estate” companies are owned by institutional investors.
 35.2% of Bluegreen Vacations shares are owned by insiders.
 Comparatively, 17.0% of shares of all “Real estate” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Summary